Call for Papers: Audre Rapoport Prize for Scholarship on Gender and Human Rights

 TOPIC: The scope of the topic is broad.
 We welcome papers, from any discipline, that address gender and human rights from an international, transnational, or comparative perspective.
 The selection committee will be multidisciplinary and international, comprising faculty from areas such as law, anthropology, literature, and government.

 ELIGIBILITY: To be eligible, an author must either be an enrolled student or have graduated from a university within the past year.
-May/June 2014 graduates are eligible.
+Students who graduate in May or June of the deadline year are eligible.

 FORMAT: Papers should be between 8,000 and 15,000 words and must be in English.
 The word limit includes footnotes, endnotes, and appendices.
 The submission must consist of original work, and authors must have rights to the content and be willing to publish the paper on the Center's website.
 If the paper has not been published elsewhere, the paper may also be considered for publication in the Rapoport Center's Working Paper Series.
 All submissions must be accompanied by an abstract of 100 to 250 words and must be submitted in .doc or .docx format.